yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 5. quantizes and deduplicates the converged points
 6. writes `point_list_<mapname>.cmm`

-This command is a good reference for algorithm-heavy flows that still fit the shared command lifecycle cleanly.

 ### 8.7 `model_test`

-`model_test` is a CLI-facing wrapper around synthetic tester workflows.
+`model_test` is a command wrapper around synthetic tester workflows.

 It demonstrates that `CommandBase` is still useful even when a command mostly needs:

-- shared CLI options
+- shared options
 - enum-based mode dispatch
 - validation helpers
-- consistent logging and timing
+- consistent logging and diagnostics

 Its main prepare-time rule is:

 - `--fit-min <= --fit-max`

-## 9. CLI vs Python Binding Surface
+## 9. CLI and Python Surface

 The CLI surface is driven by: